marppaiks/PythonBasics/README.md

-# TTC2030
+# TTC2030 - Ohjelmoinnin perusteet - Programming basics 2021

-## Tervetuloa
+## Tervetuloa - Welcome
-Ohjelmoinnin perusteet kurssin etusivu.
+Here are my assignments for the Programming basics course @ JAMK in 2021.